U.S. Route 287

 U.S. Route 287 (US 287) is a north–south (physically northwest–southeast) United States highway.
 At 1791 mi long, it is the second longest three-digit U.S. Route, behind US 281.
 The highway is broken into two segments by Yellowstone National Park, where unnumbered park roads serve as a connector.

-The highway's northern terminus is in Choteau, Montana, 100 mi south of the Canadian border, at an intersection with US 89.
+The highway's northern terminus is in Choteaudddasd, Montana, 100 mi south of the Canadian border, at an intersection with US 89.
 Its southern terminus (as well as those of US 69 and US 96) is in Port Arthur, Texas at an intersection with State Highway 87 (SH 87), 5 mi up the Sabine River from the Gulf of Mexico.
 It intersects its parent route US 87 twice, overlapping it from Amarillo to Dumas, Texas, and then crossing it in Denver, Colorado.

 Route description

 Texas

-US 287 originates at its southern terminus in Port Arthur as a branch of SH 87.
+ddUS 287 originates at its southern terminus in Port Arthur as a branch of SH 87.
 From Port Arthur, US 287 runs concurrently with US 69 and US 96 to Lumberton, where US 96 diverges to the northeast and the co-signed US 287/US 69 continues northwesterly until US 287 and US 69 diverge in Woodville.
 Continuing northwesterly, US 287 merges with Interstate 45 (I-45) in Corsicana and follows the Interstate to Ennis, where it branches off and continues through Waxahachie, crossing I-35E and continuing north through Tarrant County, where it encounters and briefly merges with three different Interstates (I-820, I-20, and I-35W).
 From Fort Worth, US 287 continues north to Wichita Falls and continues just south of the Oklahoma border before entering the Texas Panhandle.
 A section of US 287, between Midlothian and Waxahachie, was dedicated as the Chris Kyle Memorial Highway, in honor of fallen SEAL Chris Kyle, whose hometown was Midlothian.

 The highway continues through Amarillo, where it intersects I-40, and then runs north to Kerrick and crosses into neighboring Oklahoma.